day8/re-frame/README.md

 app-db
 ```

-So, re-frame recomends that you put your data into one place (probably one dirty great
+re-frame recomends that you put your data into one place (probably one dirty great
 big atom) which we'll call `app-db`.
 Structure the data in that place, of course.

 Now, this advice is not the slightest bit controversial for 'real' databases, right?